SkillsUnion/tamkeen-software/docs/4-devops/cicd/cd.md

 - Staging - An environment to perform User Acceptance Test by stakeholders before deploying to production.
 - Production - An environment where real users consumes the software (web app or mobile app).
-- Disaster Recovery - In case of natural disaster such as earthquake or fire on the production physical servers, Disaster Recovery enviroment will be activated to replace the production.
+- Disaster Recovery - In case of natural disaster such as earthquake or fire on the production physical servers, the Disaster Recovery environment will be activated to replace the production.

 Note that depending on the software development team, you can create more environments to suit the needs of the project.